RIAPS/riaps-integration/bbb-creation-files/README.md

 $ wget https://rcn-ee.com/rootfs/2017-06-12/elinux/ubuntu-16.04.2-console-armhf-2017-06-12.tar.xz
 ```

-Note:  If this file is not available, contact VU project member.
+Note:  If this file is not available, contact VU project members.

 2. Unpack image and change into the directory